nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-the-sleep-of-silicon.md

 ## Try It

 **Note:** The Lattice Protocol is in active development.
+The system is currently running in production, processing nightly Dream Cycles that have generated **236 wisdom nodes and 84 edges** from real conversations.
 The API examples below reflect our target architecture—some endpoints are live in our internal deployment, others are still being hardened for production.
 We're working toward public access in early 2026.

 ### 1. Trigger a Dream Cycle